c-eg/Discord-Private-Matches-Bot/README.md

-# Discord Private Matches Bot
+# Discord Rocket League Private Matches Bot
 A bot to create private matches for Rocket League on a discord server.

 ## Project Status